Quantagonia: Shaping the Future of Quantum Optimization

 How Did You Evaluate Your Startup Idea?

-After working for more than 20 years on optimization, the team and I had quite some experience on how to address this huge market.
+After working on optimization for more than 20 years, the team and I had quite some experience addressing this huge market.
 In practice, this meant talking to lots of prospects, receiving LOIs, and demonstrating speedups for solving optimization problems.

-We see businesses today often abstracting from their actual problem, solving smaller toy problems as they don’t have the computing power to solve the whole problem.
-But they’d love to model more realistic problem sizes, where our hybrid quantum-classical approach comes in.
+Today, businesses often abstract from their actual problems, solving smaller toy problems because they don’t have the computing power to solve the whole problem.
+But they’d love to model more realistic problem sizes, which is where our hybrid quantum-classical approach comes in.

 Beyond optimization, our approach will also allow us to speed up machine learning and simulation in the future.